-This information will be of use to students who want to have unassigned credit changed to direct equivalency credit, as
+This information will be of use to students who want to have unassigned credit changed to direct equivalency credit, as well as to students who wish to have courses evaluated which have not been granted transfer credit.

-For either of the above type cases, the student must present detailed course outlines (syllabi) to Transfer Credit Services, Office of the Registrar.
+For either of the above type cases, the student must present detailed course outlines (syllabi)\ to Transfer Credit Services, Office of the Registrar.
 Calendar descriptions will not suffice.